halimaAli/fresh-blog-copy/README.md

 # Fresh project

-This code is a duplicate of a website I created for my paper titled 'Fresh: Das Next Gen Framework,' specifically designed to explore the features of Fresh.
+This code is a duplicate of a website I created for my paper titled ['Fresh: Das Next Gen Framework'](https://github.com/halimaAli/fresh-blog-copy/blob/main/'Fresh%20Das%20Next%20Gen%20Framework'.pdf), specifically designed to explore the features of Fresh.

 ### Usage